 Yes.
 The U.S. Food and Drug Administration (FDA) confirms the safe use of the emulsifiers used in our food and beverage supply.
 All proposed emulsifiers must pass a rigorous evaluation in order to receive a “generally recognized as safe” (GRAS) certification by the FDA.

-Let’s look at the ones you’ll most likely see on the ingredient label of your favorite foods.
-Lecithin is found in egg yolks and acts as the emulsifier in sauces and mayonnaise.
+Let’s look at the ones you’ll most likely see on the ingredient labels of your favorite foods.
+Lecithin is found in egg yolks and acts as an emulsifier in sauces and mayonnaise.
 Lecithin also can be found in soy and can be used in products like chocolate and baked goods.
 Other common emulsifiers include sodium stearoyl lactylate, mono- and di-glycerols, ammonium phosphatide, locust bean gum, and xanthan gum.